flipcoder/qork/README.md

 ## Getting Started

-Qork has a zero-mode, inspired by pygame-zero,
-No boilerplate is required here, but you have to run your program through the qork script instead of python.
+Firstly, you'll want to run your program through qork instead of python.

 You can use a shebang line if you want to execute it directly on Linux and Mac or rename it to a .qork file and associate that with qork on windows.
 This is optional.

-Here's the shebang line:
+Here's the shebang line if you want it:

 ```
 #!/usr/bin/env qork